support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 In an encampment scene, Guha the Nishadaking is introduced into the meeting of the princes, Brahmins and ministers.
 The horses, unyoked from the chariots, stand in a line tethered and hobbled, while a mahout prepares powder for the elephants. by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 aristocracy · aristocrat · aristocraty · society · societies · elephant · animal · animals · wildlife · wild life · elephants · tents · animals · organisms · aristocrats · royal · ruling class · colours · religious movements · camps · people · campsites · campsite · poems · manuscript · royalty · role · religious groups · hinduism · hindu · mammal · poetry · tent · poem · animal · 17th century · document · religious faiths · prince · colour · camp · religion · hindoo · British Library, London, UK / Bridgeman Images